 Sure, you could slip a few oranges, a pair of cotton tube socks, and a drugstore candy bar or two into your loved ones’ stockings (again) this year.
 But since you’re hanging them with care, you might as well fill those stockings with care, too.
-At a loss how to do that?
-We have you covered with 10 great local gift ideas that are sure to please palates, induce relaxation, toast the new year—and fit inside a small sock.
+At a loss as to how to do that?
+We have you covered with 10 great local gift ideas that are sure to please palates, induce relaxation, toast the new year—and fit inside an oversize sock.

 Daina Daniels’ decision to link her soap and body product business to outdoor pursuits was only natural.
-After all, the Adventurist Soap Co. founder’s happy place is at the top of a “majestic fourteener,” she says, followed closely by a day spent “chunking a route while bouldering.”
-Turns out, both activities are best when followed with a shower.
-That’s where her nourishing, handmade soaps come in.
-Our favorites from this Morrison-based, Black-owned business include the warm, woodsy scent of 14er and the slightly sweet, milk-oatmeal-honey aroma of Backcountry (both $9.95).
-Available online
+After all, the Colorado-born founder of Adventurist Soap Co. says she has “always been drawn to the majestic beauty of the Rocky Mountains.
+And there’s no better way to experience their grandeur than by tackling one of the state’s many fourteeners….”
+Turns out, summit-bagging celebrations are even better when followed up with a shower.
+That’s where Daniels’ nourishing, handmade soaps come in.
+Our favorites from this Morrison-based, Black-owned business include the warm, woodsy scent of 14er and the slightly sweet, milk-oatmeal-honey aroma of Backcountry (both $10).
+Available online and at various retailers

 Add a smidge of something sweet to your loved one’s stocking with some chocolatey goodness from Piece, Love & Chocolate.
-The Boulder-based confectioner sells a host of singles in its Pearl Street storefront, plus samplers online like the 11-Piece Truffle Heart Box (starting at $36.80).
-The variety pack features the 11 most popular flavors, including cookies and cream, basil hand-cut ganache, and Left Hand Milk Stout.
-805 Pearl Street, Boulder; 303-449-4804
+The Boulder confectioner sells a host of single sweets in its Pearl Street storefront, plus a selection of samplers online, including the 11-Piece Truffle Heart Box (starting at $37).
+The variety pack features the shop’s 11 most popular flavors, including cookies and cream, basil hand-cut ganache, and Left Hand Milk Stout.
+Piece, Love & Chocolate, 805 Pearl St., Boulder

-Green Curry ($9.99), Fettuccini Alfredo with Chicken ($11.99), and Shepherd’s Potato Stew with Beef ($10.99)—sounds like the list of entrees for a delicious (if slightly eclectic) Boulder restaurant.
-Alas, it’s the menu for your buddy’s next backpacking adventure.
-Boulder’s own Backpacker’s Pantry serves up delectable, just-add-water main courses, as well as breakfast and dessert fare, that are perfect for the trail.
-Just hope you get invited on your buddy’s next trek.
-Available online and in various retailers
+Pad Thai ($10), fettuccine Alfredo with chicken ($13), and shepherd’s potato stew with beef ($13)—sounds like a list of entrées at a delicious (if slightly eclectic) Boulder restaurant.
+Nope.
+It’s the menu for your buddy’s next backpacking adventure.
+Boulder’s own Backpacker’s Pantry cooks up delectable, just-add-water main courses, as well as breakfast and dessert fare, that are perfect for the trail.
+Available online and at various retailers

-Cold temps and whipping winds are an unavoidable part of Colorado winter, but those cracked, chapped lips don’t have to be—at least for your lucky gift recipient—thanks to Fort Lupton–based Bee-Och Organics.
-Stuff a tube or two of the deeply hydrating Organic Lip Balm ($5.50) into the stocking for days when moisture and protection are needed.
+Cold temps and whipping winds are an unavoidable part of Colorado winters, but cracked, chapped lips don’t have to be—at least for your lucky gift recipient—thanks to Fort Lupton–based Bee-Och Organics.
+Stuff a tube or two of the deeply hydrating Organic Lip Balm ($5.50) into their stocking for days when moisture and protection are needed (aka, every day).
 Or add a Tinted Lip Balm ($7.50) if your recipient likes a subtle touch of color.
 Available online

-Help your pal keep their hair out of their face and sweat off their brow while looking fresh with a headband from woman-owned, Colorado-based HeadPeace.
-There are tubes ($14), ties ($18), and options for kiddos ($10), but the best part is that each headband is made in Nepal by Puurna, a fair-trade, ethical manufacturing company that employs marginalized folks and survivors of exploitation.
+Help your pal keep their hair out of their face and sweat off their brow while looking fresh with headwear from woman-owned, Monument-based HeadPeace.
+You have plenty of choices: headbands (starting at $14), neck gaiters ($24), hats ($28), and even options for kiddos ($10).
+But the best part is that each headband is made in Nepal by Purnaa, a fair-trade, ethical manufacturing company that employs marginalized individuals and survivors of exploitation.
 Available online